Bobby Flay’s Meatball Recipe

 - 1/4 cup Parmesan cheese grated

 - 4 cloves garlic finely chopped and sautéed

 - 1/4 cup breadcrumbs

 - 1 cup olive oil* See notes

 - 2 tablespoons olive oil

-- 2 (28-ounce) cans plum tomatoes and their juice, pureed in a blender
+- 56 oz. plum tomatoes and their juice pureed in a blender

 - 1 bay leaf

-- Heat the oil in a large sautee pan over medium heat and add the meatballs.
+- Heat the oil in a large sautee pan or dutch oven over medium heat and add the meatballs.
 Let them fry, cooking on each side until lightly browned, but not cooked all the way through.
 About 10-15 minutes.

 - Add the meatballs to tomato sauce and let them simmer on medium low heat for about 45 minutes.

 - In a medium saucepan, heat the olive oil on medium heat.
-Add the onions and garlic until they’re softened- about 15 minutes.
+Add the onions and garlic until they’re softened, about 5 minutes.

 - Add the pureed tomatoes and juice, the bay leaf, parsley, red pepper flakes, salt, and pepper.

-- Bring the sauce to a boil, then reduce the heat and let it simmer for about 40 minutes (with the meatballs in there!)
+- Bring the sauce to a boil, reduce the heat back down to a light simmer, and add the meatballs.